 - Items prohibited by the PayPal Acceptable Use Policy

-- Items which you collect in person or arrange to be collected on your behalf, including items bought through In-Store Checkout at the retail point of sale
+- For INR claims, items which you collect in person or arrange to be collected on your behalf, including items bought through In-Store Checkout at the retail point of sale

 - Industrial machinery used in manufacturing